-- Thickening and/or scarring of the dog’s skin may occur due to its continual self-trauma of licking and chewing.
+- thickening and scarring of the dog’s skin may occur due to its continual self-trauma of licking and chewing

-Allergy related dog hot spots can happen within minutes of a dog being exposed to an allergen it is allergic to, causing symptoms of intense itchiness and/or pain.
+Allergy related hot spots in dogs can happen within minutes of a dog being exposed to an allergen it's allergic to, causing symptoms of intense itchiness and pain.

 Allergic reactions are the main causes for hots spots in dogs and in particular dogs which have a predisposition to allergy symptoms associated with the following allergens: